What is the Whole30?

 NO: Do not step on the scale for the entirety of your program.

-1) Processed foods psychologically exploit our brains’ pleasure and reward systems.
+- The food that we eat should promote a healthy psychological response.
+Processed foods psychologically exploit our brains’ pleasure and reward systems.
 Scientifically designed sweet, fatty, and salty foods are overwhelmingly stimulating without containing any nutrition.
-Without nutrition these foods have “no brakes.”
-Your body doesn’t understand when to stop eating, which leads to a pattern of over-consuming.
-Rediscovering delicious whole foods will enable you to listen to your body again.
+Without nutrients these foods have “no brakes.”
+Your body doesn’t understand when to stop eating since it isn’t getting anything it needs from that giant bowl of cheetos.
+This leads to a pattern of over-consuming.
+Rediscovering delicious and nutritious whole foods will enable you to listen to your body again.

-2) Hormones control our bodies’ responses to external factors.
-Chronically over-consuming carbohydrates causes your hormones to malfunction.
-Due to the hormones, your body relies on blood sugar for fuel rather than fat stores, causing blood sugar spikes and blocking weight loss.
-Imbalanced carbohydrate consumption wreaks havoc on the body, and over time it can lead to serious health problems.
+- The food that we eat should promote a healthy hormonal response.
+Hormones control our bodies’ responses to external factors.
+Chronically over-consuming carbohydrates causes your hormones to malfunction and your body to rely on blood sugar for fuel rather than fat stores.
+Relying on blood sugar for fuel causes stressful spikes and crashes, blocks weight loss, and wreaks havoc on the body.
+Over time it can lead to serious health problems such as diabetes.

-3) Preserving a healthy gut barrier protects your immune system and minimizes digestive problems.
-Sugar, dairy and other potential allergens can disrupt the balance and cause intestinal permeability, which may lead to chronic and autoimmune diseases.
+- The food that we eat should support a healthy gut.
+Preserving a healthy gut barrier protects your immune system and minimizes digestive problems.
+Sugar, dairy and other potential allergens can disrupt your body’s balance and cause intestinal permeability, which may lead to chronic and autoimmune diseases.

-4) Inflammation is your body’s immune response to actual or perceived damage.
-Acute inflammation is a good thing, while chronic inflammation is exhausting and problematic.
+- The food that we eat should support immune function and minimize inflammation.
+Inflammation is your body’s immune response to actual or perceived damage.
+Acute inflammation (such as healing from an injury) is a good thing, while chronic inflammation is exhausting and problematic.
+Chronic inflammation occurs when your body is unable to heal itself and may even start to attack to healthy tissue.
 Managing chronic inflammation through choosing whole foods can greatly increase quality of life, including lowering risk of metabolic syndrome.

 More on Hormonal Responses